langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 # Human-in-the-loop

-Human-in-the-loop (or "on-the-loop") enhances agent capabilities through several common user interaction patterns:
+Human-in-the-loop (or "on-the-loop") enhances agent capabilities through several common user interaction patterns.

+Common interaction patterns include:

 (1) `Approval` - We can interrupt our agent, surface the current state to a user, and allow the user to accept an action.